scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 ### Philosophy: "What" should we test?
 What level of "granularity" are we aiming for?

 - A unit test has the smallest scope of the test types.
 What may be under test is a function or a class.
-- An integration test has a mid-level scope.
-It's goal is to combine individual units test them as a group with the aim of assuring that they run correctly when interacting with each other.
-What we want to avoid is the scenario where your units work perfectly in isolation, but not together.
+- An integration test has a wider scope than a unit test.
+This sort of test combines individual units and tests them as a group with the aim of assuring that they run correctly when interacting with each other.
+(We want to avoid is the scenario where units work perfectly in isolation, but not together.)
-- An acceptance test (a.k.a. end to end test) has the highest scope.
+- An acceptance test (a.k.a. end to end test) has the widest scope.
 It's goal is to test as an end user would use the application without directly calling source code.
 - When in doubt:
   - It should be clear where unit, integration, and acceptance tests are.
   - Think of the unit under test as a "black box" whenever possible.
 The goal should be to test the _behavior_ of the unit, not how it's implemented.